samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Tools

-This chapter’s “[Tools](#Tools)” section lists which tools are required to make certain items.
+This chapter’s "[Tools](#Tools)" section lists which tools are required to make certain items.
 The DM assigns required tools for items not listed there.

 You must use the required tool to make an item and have proficiency with that tool.
 Anyone who helps you must also have proficiency with it.